EvanAntunano/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [1] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+-1A React JS is a js library that gives our code reusability and makes creating UI more streamlined.

-- [ ] What does it mean to _think_ in react?
+- [2] What does it mean to _think_ in react?

+-2A Thinking in react means planning your code in a way that takes advantage of being able to use css, html, and js all in one page.
+You can simplify your code by thinking through how this will work.

-- [ ] Describe state.
+- [3] Describe state.

+-3A State is where the data is coming from

-- [ ] Describe props.
+- [4] Describe props.

+-4A Props are immutable versions of state.
+The container defines the state and can be updated, while the props should be in the components themselves and stay static.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [5] What are side effects, and how do you sync effects in a React component to state or prop changes?

+-5A Side effects are effects that can affect things outside the function scope in which it is being run.
+You sync effects in state by calling an api such as axios and synch props by using useEffect().

 ## Project Set Up